oddstream/gosol/README.md

 ## Other features

 * Permissive card moves.
 If you want to move a card from here to there, go ahead and do it.
-If that move is not allowed by the current rules, the game will put the cards back *and explain why that move is not allowed*
+If that move is not allowed by the current rules, the game will put the cards back *and explain why that move is not allowed*.
 * Unlimited undo, without penalty.
-Also, you can restart a deal without penalty
+Also, you can restart a deal without penalty.
-* Bookmarking positions (really good for puzzle-style games like Freecell or Simple Simon)
+* Bookmarking positions (really good for puzzle-style games like Freecell or Simple Simon).
-* Scalable or fixed-size cards
+* Scalable or fixed-size cards.
+* One-tap interface.
+Tapping on a card or cards tries to move them to a foundation, or to a suitable tableau pile.
+An empty tableau with a constraint is not considered suitable, as empty tableau are precious.
-* Cards in red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider)
+* Cards in red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider).
 * The rules for a game can be relaxed to make them easier (for example, relaxed Scorpion is known as Wasp, Yukon and Baker's Dozen are often played as the relaxed version.
 Relaxing the rules means removing the constraint that an empty tableau must be filled by a certain card, usually a King.
-* Every game has a link to it's Wikipedia page
+* Every game has a link to it's Wikipedia page.
-* Statistics (including percent complete and streaks; percent is good for games that are not often won, and streaks are good for games that are)
+* Statistics (including percent complete and streaks; percent is good for games that are not often won, and streaks are good for games that are).
-* Cards spin and flutter when you complete a game, so you feel rewarded and happy
+* Cards spin and flutter when you complete a game, so you feel rewarded and happy.
-* Slightly randomized sounds
+* Slightly randomized sounds.
-* Automatic saving of game in progress
+* Automatic saving of game in progress.
-* A dragable baize; if cards spill out of view to the bottom or right of the screen, just drag the baize to move them into view
+* A dragable baize; if cards spill out of view to the bottom or right of the screen, just drag the baize to move them into view.

 ## Deliberate minimalism